Azure Kubernetes Service(AKS) Troubleshooting FAQs

 3. Steps to verify if the Container Insights metrics are populated in Azure console:

-If you want to bypass proxy for AKS Cluster FQDN:
+How to bypass proxy for AKS Cluster FQDN?

-1. In Applications manager, navigate to Settings > Product settings > Connectivity > Proxy server.
+1. In Applications manager, navigate to Settings > Product settings > Proxy Server Settings.

 2. First verify if Proxy server has been configured in Applications Manager.